Zerg00s/AngularForms/README.md

 You will have to know your field internal names to be able to refer them.
 From the controller you refer to the fields like so: $scope.f.fieldName.Value.
-From the View you refer to the fiels like so: {{f.fieldName.Value}} or ng-model="f.fieldName.Value"
+From the View you refer to the fields like so: {{f.fieldName.Value}} or ng-model="f.fieldName.Value"

 The generated Angular form is just a scaffolding and is meant to be modified according to your business logic.
-You will probably want to add ng-requred, ng-hidden, et. to your fields
+You will probably want to add ng-required, ng-hidden, et. to your fields

-Saving and loading happends automatically.
-Not all field types are avaliable.
-Refer to the bottom seciton for the full list.
+Saving and loading happens automatically.
+Not all field types are available.
+Refer to the bottom section for the full list.

 Missing field types:
 - multichoice
 - lookup/multilookup
 - taxonomy

-Feel free to controbute to the Angular service spFormFactory.js to include support for the the missing field types
+Feel free to contribute to the Angular service spFormFactory.js to include support for the missing field types

 ## Available field types:
 ```